 In the end, add whatever you want – that’s the beauty of doing it yourself!
 Besides, we’re not that fancy.
 Sticking to basic dried fruit + spice and/or cream makes it easier to make a big batch of these upfront (meaning less work for breakfast with each subsequent week!).

-The easiest way is to mix it all up in a big huge bowl and portion out a heaping scoop into a plastic baggie (which you can re-use for future batches of instant oatmeal, by the way).
+The easiest way to make your own instant oatmeal packets is to mix everything up in a big bowl and portion out a heaping scoop into a plastic baggie (which you can re-use for future batches of instant oatmeal, by the way).
 But if you’re looking for a more hands-on activity, or are type-A when it comes to the ratio of fruit to oats (like me), here’s the method I use:

 Step 1.
-Pull out all of your coffee mugs from the cabinet and set them on the floor.
+Pull out all of your coffee mugs from the cabinet and set them on the table.

-Step 2.
-Either you or a bigger kid, measure oats into each mug.
-(I don’t recommend letting the little ones do this part.
+Step 3.
+Measure the oats into each mug.
+(Bigger kids can probably handle this step, but I don’t recommend letting the little ones do this part.
 Tiny flecks of rolled oats on the floor are a HUGE pain to clean up.)

 Tip: Give them the appropriate measuring tool and tell them how many scoops per mug.

-Step 4.
-Finish off with the sweetener and/or powdered milk (if using either).
+Step 5.
+Finish off with the sweetener and/or powdered milk (if using).

 Step 1.
-Empty an oatmeal packet into a bowl.
+Empty an oatmeal packet into a heatproof bowl.

 Step 3.
-Place bowl in the microwave and cook for 1 minute.
+Place the bowl in the microwave and cook for 1 minute.

 Step 5.
-Cooking again for 30 seconds, if needed.
+Cook again for 30 seconds, if needed.

 Step 6.
-Removing the hot bowl from the microwave, stir, and let it cool.
+Remove the hot bowl from the microwave, stir, and let it cool.

 - Set out everything the kids will need for breakfast the night before: bowls, spoons, measuring cups, and a basket of oatmeal.